nomadkaraoke/python-audio-separator/README.md

 - output_dir: (Optional) Directory where the separated files will be saved.
 If not specified, uses the current directory.
 - output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV
 - normalization_threshold: (Optional) The amount by which the amplitude of the output audio will be multiplied.
 Default: 0.9
+- amplification_threshold: (Optional) The minimum amplitude level at which the waveform will be amplified.
+If the peak amplitude of the audio is below this threshold, the waveform will be scaled up to meet it.
+Default: 0.6
 - output_single_stem: (Optional) Output only a single stem, such as 'Instrumental' and 'Vocals'.
 Default: None
 - invert_using_spec: (Optional) Flag to invert using spectrogram.
 Default: False
 - sample_rate: (Optional) Set the sample rate of the output audio.
 Default: 44100
+- use_soundfile: (Optional) Use soundfile for output writing, can solve OOM issues, especially on longer audio.
 - mdx_params: (Optional) MDX Architecture Specific Attributes & Defaults.
 Default: {"hop_length": 1024, "segment_size": 256, "overlap": 0.25, "batch_size": 1}
 - vr_params: (Optional) VR Architecture Specific Attributes & Defaults.
 Default: {"batch_size": 1, "window_size": 512, "aggression": 5, "enable_tta": False, "enable_post_process": False, "post_process_threshold": 0.2, "high_end_process": False}
 - demucs_params: (Optional) VR Architecture Specific Attributes & Defaults. {"segment_size": "Default", "shifts": 2, "overlap": 0.25, "segments_enabled": True}